Natchez Trace Bike Tour

 This day begins with a hearty breakfast at the Isabella and you will need these extra calories since our mileage increases.
 On the bikes and back onto the Trace, we will soon make an early morning stop at the Rocky Springs Site to temporarily trade cycling shoes for walking shoes as we take a short hiking tour of the old Rocky Springs town site and a small portion of the original Old Natchez Trace foot trail.

 After our short hiking break, we remount the bikes and continue to thread our way through the dense ancient hardwood forests, past open pastures and cotton fields.
-Along the route, guides will prepare another healthy lunch for riders to refuel.
-At mile marker 89, we will make a stop to explore the Clinton Visitor Center.
+At mile marker 89, we will make a stop to explore the Clinton Visitor Center where guides will prepare another healthy lunch for riders to refuel.
 The Center is constructed with period materials and period architectural details including a porch and “dogtrot” and has the look and authentic charm of one of the 19th century farmhouses once located along the Natchez Trace.

 After departing the Center, we finish the last 13 miles of our journey and leave the Trace to check into our lodging for the night in Ridgeland, Mississippi.